 Setting the adjustable handle means following some directions.
 Remove the handle or centerpiece of the control knob, depending on what type of faucet you're adjusting.
 Delta Monitor Series 1700 and 1800 faucets require that you place a small flat screwdriver in the center of the temperature control knob and pry the plastic centerpiece off.

 Series 1300 and 1400 faucets require that you place a small Phillips screwdriver on the screw in the center of the faucet handle, turn the screw completely counterclockwise to loosen it, then pull the screw straight out.
 Pull the centerpiece or handle straight off and set it aside.
 Don't lose the screw.

 Grasp the rotational stop dial in the center of the faucet with a thumb and forefinger.
 The rotational stop has a plus and minus marking and has several teeth that turn to adjust the temperature.

-Turn the rotational stop dial COUNTERCLOCKWISE to increase the maximum hot temperature by 2 degrees Fahrenheit for each tooth on a 1700 or 1800 series faucet.
-For a 1300 or 1400 series faucet, turn the dial one tooth CLOCKWISE to increase the max hot temperature 6 degrees Fahrenheit.
+Turn the rotational stop dial counterclockwise to increase the maximum hot temperature 2 degrees for each tooth on a 1700 or 1800 series faucet.
+For a 1300 or 1400 series faucet, turn the dial one tooth clockwise to increase the max hot temperature 6 degrees.